csarron/GmsWear/README.md

 4. Call `GmsWear.getInstance()` where you want to send msg/data

 5. Set a `DataConsumer` where you want to receive msg/data, note that you need to register/unregister(often in `onResume` and `onPause()`) your data consumer to the GmsWear instance.

+You can also skip step 1 and dynamically add capabilities(either during initialization or right before you send data) to your app

 More usage see the demo(either `PhoneActivity.java` or `WearActivity.java`) in this repo, and see the googlesamples (link below) although there are small api changes